JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/BACKLOG.md

 # DONE

+* 2013.11.07, Showing who is the current player in a game
 * 2013.11.06, Clean up vNext folder to remove unused files
 * 2013.11.06, Clean up lib folder to remove unused library files
 * 2013.11.06, Examine the script tags for optimization opportunities